Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 When your tank’s level gets below 1/8 full, you’ll start to stir up the sludge in your tank.
 The sludge will then get sucked into your burner’s feed lines.
 This can often cause a clog and worst of all, no heat!
 This is a huge problem that has to be dealt with immediately.

 With this information in mind, you should NEVER let your tank’s oil level get below 1/8 full.
 For a tank that’s 275 gallons, this is about 35 gallons.
 DO NOT Let it get below that amount of oil.
-This can result in your feel lines sucking up sludge and your burner getting shut down.
+This can result in your feed lines sucking up sludge and your burner getting shut down.

 Due to this 35-gallon mark, you really only have about 215 usable gallons on a 275 gallon tank.
 But, this is a worst case-scenario.
 You should always order oil at a quarter tank.